Our Top Ten

 We only discovered these huge limestone block stepping stones a few years ago.
 Heading from Newborough to Dwyran, a lane on the right takes you down to The Giant’s Stepping Stones; more properly known as the Rhuddgaer Stepping Stones.
 The stones span the tidal Afon Braint and are now part of the Anglesey Coastal Path.

-The stones are quite big and some of them are a fair stride apart and sometimes quite slippery from being covered at high tide.
+The stones are quite big and some of them are a fair stride apart and sometimes quite slippery after being covered at high tide.
 If you are able to cross them, you can carry on along the path to Dwyran.
 We’ve been unable to discover much about them but well worth a look and a beautiful spot.
+Read More

 Mynydd y Garn